TimmermanTim/HassOS-ESXi/README.md

 Because there are no official HassOS releases for VMware ESXi, I decided to create one myself using the official, latest stable, VMDK release from https://github.com/home-assistant/operating-system/releases.

 The official VMDK release is a VMware Workstation disk which can only be used in ESXi as an IDE harddrive.
+And the official OVA file can only be imported in VMware Workstation, and importing this in ESXi fails.

 The problem with that is that you cannot create a snapshot while the VM is running.
 It also means you cannot create a backup using backup software line Nakivo which I'm using to backup my VM's.